 Kishu lacquerware Kishu shikki

-Lacquerware that evolves with the times
+Lacquerware that evolves with time

 What is Kishu lacquerware ?